digunderground/secura/README.md

 ###########################################################################
-# Secura - Graflex Lightsaber Chassis - CLOSED BETA
+# Secura - Graflex Lightsaber Chassis -  BETA
 ###########################################################################

 PLEASE READ ANY/ALL .MD FILES BEFORE WASTING $$ ON PRINTS YOU DONT NEED